Michael Korkidas: Super League Career (2003 – 2012)

 Korkidas played in the Super League from 2003 until 2012, playing for a number of clubs.
 These clubs are: Wakefield Trinity Wildcats (2003 – 2006), Salford City Reds (2007 – 2008), Castleford Tigers (2008), Huddersfield Giants (2009) and returning to the Wakefield Trinity Wildcats in 2009 (until 2011) and finally, the Keighley Cougars (2012 – for one season).

 He signed with Huddersfield Giants on a three-year contract from 2009 after negotiating a release from Castleford for his final season.
 However, in late May 2009, Korkidas returned to Wakefield mid-season in a deal with both clubs.
 He remained at the club until the end of the 2011 season.

 In October 2011, he joined his old playing colleague Jason Demetriou, at the newly promoted Keighley Cougars for the 2012 season in the Championship.
 At the end of the season, he retired from the Super league, and returned to Australia.
-There is no mention of Korkidas returning to the NRL at this stage.